ouranos/mno-deploy/README.md

 ### Mnohub configuration
 #### Xero certificates
-Xero certificate files must be added to `ansible/files/xero_certs/RAILS_ENVIRONMENT/`
+To support Xero API Partner access, certificate files must be added to `ansible/files/xero_certs/RAILS_ENVIRONMENT/` The list of file to include are:
 - privatekey.pem
 - entrust-cert.pem
 - entrust-private-nopass.pem